ossf/osv-schema/docs/schema.md

 # Appendix

-## Android Ecosystem Components
+## Android SoC Vendors

-A package name in the `Android` ecosystem indicates the component of Android that the advisory applies to.
-This matches the component names used in [Android Security Bulletins (ASB)](https://source.android.com/security/bulletin).
-The complete list of components used in ASB is as follows:

-- Framework
-- Library
-- Media Framework
-- System
-- Android Runtime
-- Kernel
-- Kernel LTS
-- Android TV
+When a package in the `Android` ecosystem is the Linux kernel source code, its `name` will be `:linux_kernel:`, optionally appended with one of the following SoC vendor names indicating applicability of the vulnerability to kernels of that particular vendor:

 - AMLogic
 - ARM
 - Broadcom
-- FPC
-- HTC
-- LG
 - MediaTek
 - Marvell
 - NVIDIA
 - Qualcomm
-- Telecommunication
 - Unisoc
-- Widevine DRM